 The Post-Graduation Work Permit Vs Intra-Company Transfer Work Visa

-Each type of work visa has different eligibility requirements and benefits, so it’s important to choose the right one for your situation.
+Each work visa has different requirements and benefits, so it’s important for you to choose the one that fits your situation best.

 How to choose the right work visa in Canada for yourself?